Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="multiple-representations">Multiple Representations</a>

-I3S Layers can be used to represent input data with multiple Levels of Detail.
-The most common method is to represent each input level of detail as its own I3S Layer with visibility thresholds.
+I3S Layers can be used to represent input data that already have multiple, semantically authored, levels of detail.
+The most common method is to represent each  semantically authored input level of detail as its own I3S Layer with visibility thresholds.
 The thresholds capture the range of distances for which the layer should be used.

-A set of I3S Layers that represent a single model can be grouped within the same I3S service.
-For each layer within the set, the features in the leaf nodes represent the modeled features at the level of detail of the input.
-Additional detail levels can be generated automatically by extending the viewing range of each input level.
+A set of I3S Layers that represent a single level of detail can be grouped within the same I3S service.
+For each layer within the set, the features in the leaf nodes represent the modeled features at the level of detail of the input data.
+Additional levels of detail can be generated automatically by extending the viewing range of each input level.

-Depending on the extent and the total number of detail levels, a single I3S Layer can be created by combining all of the input level of detail information.
-In this case, the height of the I3S Index Tree is fixed to the number of Levels of Detail present in the input.
-Both the feature identities and geometries in each node are set based on the input data.
+Tools can also be developed to load a semantically authored levels of detail input data into a single I3S layer.
+In this case, the depth of the I3S index tree is fixed to the number of levels of detail present in the input data.
+Feature identities and geometries in each node are set based upon the input data.

 ### <a name="switching-models">Switching Models</a>